citizenweb3/manuscripts/content/how-to-stake-atom.md

 ## How to stake ATOM using Keplr Dashboard ##

-To delegate the Сitizen Сosmos validator, you can follow this [link](https://wallet.keplr.app/chains/cosmos-hub?modal=validator&chain=cosmoshub-4&validator_address=cosmosvaloper1e859xaue4k2jzqw20cv6l7p3tmc378pc3k8g2u) or find the Citizen Cosmos validator manually, to do this open [Keplr Dashboard](https://wallet.keplr.app/chains/cosmos-hub)(make sure you have some BOOT balance).
+To delegate the Сitizen Сosmos validator, you can follow this [link](https://wallet.keplr.app/chains/cosmos-hub?modal=validator&chain=cosmoshub-4&validator_address=cosmosvaloper1e859xaue4k2jzqw20cv6l7p3tmc378pc3k8g2u) or find the Citizen Cosmos validator manually, to do this open [Keplr Dashboard](https://wallet.keplr.app/chains/cosmos-hub)(make sure you have some ATOM balance).

 <!-- more -->